 The 10 Best Guitar Pedals

 This wiki has been updated 31 times since it was first published in December of 2017.
 Very few guitarists simply play straight from their guitar to their amp.
 Even if you choose not to employ any effects, it's still a smart idea to invest in a good tuner pedal, but the odds are you're going to experiment with distortion or delay at some point.
 Whether you're new to effects or you're a seasoned box stomper, our list offers some of the best in the business.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes